definelicht/sdaccel_memory_benchmark/README.md

 About
 -----

 This small SDAccel project measures memory bandwidth of SDAccel DSAs.
 It works by reading from one AXI4 interface into a FIFO buffer, then back to another AXI4 interface.
 If four DDR DIMMs are specified, this is done for two pairs separately.
+There is currently no support for running reads-only or writes-only.

 Building
 --------